kolibril13/blender_typst_importer/README.md

 )
 ```

 * add "Snap XY to Active" operator.
-This can be used by the keyboard shortcut j, or by  "Object -> Snap XY to Active"
+Keyboard shortcut j, or by  "Object -> Snap XY to Active"
+* add "Move Group Relative (XY Only)".
+Keyboard shortcut l, or by  "Object -> Move Group Relative (XY Only)"

 ## v 0.1.3